 "The women I studied celebrated motherhood by including their close friends and families in the early milestones of parenthood.
 They were not mother and child against the world but part of a broader group of people chosen–and willing–to support them."

 One of Hertz’s interviewees, Melissa, had kids via a sperm donor.
 She says that when her kids ask where their father is, she’ll "just tell them the basics, which is ‘your father is in California.’"
 Another interviewee, Joy, wanted a known donor to be the "father" of her fatherless baby, but was reminded that this could create legal complications.
-"I could not imagine having a known donor who was not also a dad to my child," she told Hertz.
-So Joy decided to find a husband and have children within the marriage?
-Nope–Joy had another solution in mind.
-"I decided to use an anonymous donor," she explains.
+“I could not imagine having a known donor who was not also a dad to my child,” she told Hertz.
+Her solution?
+“I decided to use an anonymous donor,” she explains.